[?] Subscribe To This Site

-For this week's tip, Processing Message, I am going to show you how to create a form that will display a ‘Please Wait – Query Being Processed’ message, whilst the query is being processed.
 If you have a very large database, a complex query and a slow computer, sometimes the processing of a query can seem to take a very long time for the user.
-So, a little form, telling the user that the Query is in process, may allay some fears that ‘Nothing’ is happening.
+So, a little form with a processing message, telling the user that the Query is in process, may allay some fears that ‘nothing’ is happening.

-With the Properties window open, click on the Format Tab and set the following: Caption: Query In Progress
+With the Properties window open, click on the Format Tab and set the following properties:

 ScrollBars: Neither